 Arizona MVD Practice Tests

-The Arizona permit practice tests at driver’s prep have 25 random questions.
 All tests are based on the driver handbook and real AZ MVD exam questions.
-After each question, you get instant feedback with a detailed explanation.
+After each question, you get instant feedback.
+If your answer is wrong, you get a brief explanation.
 This will truly help you learn faster and pass the real exam the 1st time.

-The passing score in Arizona is 80 percent, which means you should be able to answer at least 20 of 25 practice questions correctly.
-It is a good idea to aim for at least 23 correct answers when you are practicing.
+The passing score in Arizona is 80 percent, which means you must answer at least 24 of 30 questions correctly.

 Do You Need to Take the Arizona MVD Knowledge Test?

 When you apply for your first original driver’s license, you must always pass a written knowledge test, a vision test, and a road test.

 If you are currently licensed in another state and want to get an Arizona license, the MVD written test is normally waived.
-There are, however, some situations when it still may be required.
-Make sure you contact your local MVD office and ask.
+There are, however, some situations when you are asked to pass the test.
+Make sure you contact your local MVD office before your visit.

 You take the test at a computer work station using a touch screen.
 All questions are randomly drawn from a pool of questions based on content of the Arizona Driver License Manual.

 If you have trouble reading, you may request a verbal knowledge test.
-Such a test may be offered in the following situations:
+MVD can offer such a test in the following situations:

 - You cannot read, or your reading competency is low.

 - You have incorrectly answered many questions on a previous test or has failed a second or third attempt.

 - You read in a foreign language and a written test in the foreign language is not available.

-You have three attempts to pass the written test within 12 months from the date of the application.
-If you fail a test, you may take it again the next day.
+Should you fail the test, you can take it again the next day.
 After failing three times, you must pay for a new application.